kenanarslanbay/Employee-Compensation-Project/README.md

 4. Plan the changes:
     ```bash
-    terraform plan
+    terraform plan -var="project=<your-gcp-project-id>"
     ```

 5. Apply the changes:
     ```bash
-    terraform apply
+    terraform apply -var="project=<your-gcp-project-id>"
     ```

-**Important Note:** Remember to destroy all remote objects managed by our Terraform configuration after completing your project to avoid unnecessary charges to your GCP account:
+**Important:** Remember to destroy all remote objects managed by our Terraform configuration after completing your project to avoid unnecessary charges to your GCP account:
 ```
 terraform destroy
 ```